asantoangles/rpe/README.md

 **Data**

-As an example, behavioral and neuroimaging data from one subject, e.g. timecourse of one region-of-interest, is available.
-To fit standard Q-learning model and perform linear regression with BOLD signal, change paths in faked_feat.fsf (lines 33, 270 and 307) and run lines 1-222 of ql1.R
+As an example, behavioral and neuroimaging data from one subject is available, e.g. timecourse of one region-of-interest.
+To fit standard Q-learning model and perform linear regression with BOLD signal, change paths in faked_feat.fsf (lines 33, 270 and 307) and run lines 1-222 of ql1.R.